yokesim/Planning-for-High-Availability-and-Incident-Response/lesson-5-rds-deploy/demo/readme.md

     <!-- - Set your aws cli config to `us-east-2` -->

-3. Change your region to `us-east-2`.
-From the AWS console create an S3 bucket in `us-east-2` called `udacity-tf-<your_name>` e.g `udacity-tf-tscotto`
-    - click next until created.
-    - Update `_config.tf` in the `Lesson-5-rds-deploy/demo/zone1` folder with your S3 bucket name where you will replace `<your_name>` with your name

-4. Change your region to `us-west-1`.
-From the AWS console create an S3 bucket in `us-west-1` called `udacity-tf-<your_name>` e.g `udacity-tf-tscotto`
-    - click next until created.
-    - Update `_config.tf` in the `Lesson-5-rds-deploy/demo/zone2` folder with your S3 bucket name where you will replace `<your_name>` with your name
+5. Open CloudShell, Availability zones for each region by running the following commands:

+    For `us-east-2`:
+    ```bash
+    aws ec2 describe-availability-zones --region us-east-2
+    ```

+    For `us-west-1`:
+    ```bash
+    aws ec2 describe-availability-zones --region us-west-1
+    ```

-5. Setup your CloudShell.
+6. Setup your CloudShell.
 Open CloudShell in the `us-east-2` or `us-west-1` region.
 Install the following on both regions one by one:

 - terraform
     - `wget https://releases.hashicorp.com/terraform/1.10.3/terraform_1.10.3_linux_amd64.zip`